& management's discussion and analysis

 projections, outlook, expectations, estimates and others may constitute 'forward looking

 statements' within the meaning of applicable laws and regulations.
+Actual results may

-taxation, any epidemic or pandemic, natural calamities over which the Company may not have
+or pandemic, natural calamities over which the Company may not have any direct / indirect

 Acknowledgement